Job definition parameters

 parameters

-When you submit a job, you can specify parameters that should replace the placeholders or override the default job definition parameters.
+When you submit a job, you can specify parameters that replace the placeholders or override the default job definition parameters.
 Parameters in job submission requests take precedence over the defaults in a job definition.
-This allows you to use the same job definition for multiple jobs that use the same format, and programmatically change values in the command at submission time.
+This means that you can use the same job definition for multiple jobs that use the same format.
+You can also programmatically change values in the command at submission time.

 Type: String to string map